-By constructing a robust strategy based on four main lenses (Differentiation, The Market, Financial, and Operations), a company can effectively build their road map for smarter decision making and investment towards a prosperous future.
+By constructing a robust strategy based on four main lenses (Differentiation, The Market, Financial, and Operations), a company can effectively build its road map for smarter decision-making and investment toward a prosperous future.

-Whilst we always prefer to lead with high level discussion, there’s merit in following the topic through to relatable and clear examples.
-After considering the formation of robust strategies it may help to illustrate exactly what this line of thinking would result in.
+Whilst we always prefer to lead with high-level discussion, there's merit in following the topic through relatable and clear examples.
+After considering the formation of robust strategies, it may help to illustrate exactly what this line of thinking would result in.

-Earlier we discussed turning our attention away from immediate gains, and focusing on the long-term, but what might that entail?
-One of the most classic examples of this decision making lies within the marketing and advertising department(s) within an organisation.
-From an operational and financial standpoint, a firm could free up a lot of free-cash flow and redistribute funding by simply cutting marketing or advertising services from their structure.
-In the immediate, the saved resources may turn a potential loss into a profit, or allow the team to reinvest in more professionals that create or aid the brand’s products or services directly.
+Earlier, we discussed turning our attention away from immediate gains and focusing on the long-term, but what might that entail?
+One of the most classic examples of this decision-making lies within the marketing and advertising department(s) within an organization.
+From an operational and financial standpoint, a firm could free up a lot of free-cash-flow and redistribute funding by simply cutting marketing or advertising services from their structure.
+In the immediate, the saved resources may turn a potential loss into a profit or allow the team to reinvest in more professionals that create or aid the brand's products or services directly.

-However, as time passes the short wins posed from such an immediate plan may cause the business to suffer.
-Without marketing structures and operations steering the company in a certain direction, the brand reputation, impact, and reach may falter, putting the organisation in a difficult situation whereby the cost of rebuilding these departments (and training new team members) is ultimately much more costly than having to let the original team go.
-Advertising can also tend to be a long term investment, as influencing decisions can be a slower process with wins coming long after the potential customer first discovered the brand through an advertisement.
+However, as time passes, the short wins posed by such an immediate plan may cause the business to suffer.
+Without marketing structures and operations steering the company in a certain direction, the brand reputation, impact, and reach may falter, putting the organization in a difficult situation whereby the cost of rebuilding these departments (and training new team members) is ultimately much more costly than having to let the original team go.
+Advertising can also tend to be a long-term investment, as influencing decisions can be a slower process, with wins coming long after the potential customer first discovered the brand through an advertisement.

 Of course, leaders will have to make tough decisions like in the above example.
-And although business decisions are not as absolute as our all-or-none musing, there’s certainly strategic considerations that can help guide potentially tough choices between today’s finances, and the future of the company.
+And although business decisions are not as absolute as our all-or-none musing, there are certainly strategic considerations that can help guide potentially tough choices between today's finances and the future of the company.

 Stage one is to have vision.
-In line with all our discussion, it is important to look to the future.
-A strategy is not focused on a single decision, but rather a future outcome and overall higher goal.
-Next, the second stage is to look inward to your brand or company and ensure you’re incorporating the core values of the company in your strategic decision making process—this simply ensures that your strategy is aligned with your brand essence.
+In line with our discussion, it is important to look to the future.
+A strategy is not focused on a single decision but rather on a future outcome and overall higher goal.
+Next, the second stage is to look inward to your brand or company and ensure you're incorporating the core values of the company in your strategic decision-making process—this simply ensures that your strategy is aligned with your brand essence.

-The third stage relates to the important research phase, by which it is suggested you become hyper aware of your strengths and weaknesses, alongside potential opportunities and threats.
-This is typically done via a SWOT analysis, one of the most well known analysis tools in business.
-Following on from this, teams will typically find ways to maximise efficiency through tactical plans in streamlining operations, this is a key part in reaching overall strategic goals eloquently.
-Tactics can be thought of as blueprints for organising plans that will keep operations in line with the overall goal.
+The third stage relates to the important research phase, by which it is suggested you become hyper-aware of your strengths and weaknesses, alongside potential opportunities and threats.
+This is typically done via SWOT analysis, one of the most well-known analysis tools in business.
+Following on from this, teams will typically find ways to maximize efficiency through tactical plans in streamlining operations.
+This is a key part of reaching overall strategic goals eloquently.
+Tactics can be thought of as blueprints for organizing plans that will keep operations in line with the overall goal.

 Next, step five is to ensure your resources are allocated appropriately to meet the financial needs, operational requirements, and competitive aims of your strategy.
 This includes assigning responsibilities to various team members to assure accountability and harmony on who will be acting, to make the strategy a lasting, consistent success.